-Compliance Advisory Services provides regulatory guidance to the UC San Diego research community and promotes the responsible conduct of clinical trials and research through training and education, the development of written policies and procedures, monitoring and responding to reports of non-compliance.
+UC San Diego Health Sciences (UCSDHS) Office of Compliance and Privacy provides regulatory guidance to the UC San Diego research community and promotes the responsible conduct of clinical trials and research through training and education, the development of written policies and procedures, monitoring and responding to reports of non-compliance.
 It is our goal to assist and support the UCSD research community in conducting efficient, compliant, and ethical research while building a culture of respect and accountability.

 Audits and Monitoring

 Clinical trials and research are subject to review or audit by internal or external authorities.
-Below are the types of reviews and audits conducted by Compliance Advisory Services.
+Below are the types of reviews and audits conducted by the UCSDHS Office of Compliance and Privacy.

 The purpose of the review is for quality assurance and to confirm the study is being conducted in accordance with the general concepts of Good Clinical Practices (GCP), the IRB approved research protocol and study documents, institutional policies, and all applicable state and federal laws and regulations.